Jenna Supp-Montgomerie

 Selected publications

-- When the Medium Was the Mission: The Atlantic Telegraph and the Religious Origins of Network Culture, NYU Press, April 2021
+- When the Medium Was the Mission: The Atlantic Telegraph and the Religious Origins of Network Culture.
+New York: NYU Press, 2021.

 - “Affect and the Study of Religion.”
 Religion Compass 9, no 10 (October 2015): 335-345.